What is Uncured Pepperoni? Demystifying the Differences

 What is Curing?

-Curing is a time-honored process used to preserve meats and extend their shelf life.
-The term ‘curing’ originally referred to the addition of salt, and over time, the process has evolved to include other ingredients such as nitrates, nitrites, sugar, and smoke.
+Curing is a time-honored process for preserving meats and extending their shelf life.
+The term originally referred to the addition of salt, but over time, it has evolved to include other ingredients such as nitrates, nitrites, sugar, and smoke.

 Making of Uncured Pepperoni

-The process of making uncured pepperoni begins similarly to its traditional, cured counterpart.
+Making uncured pepperoni begins similarly to its traditional, cured counterpart.
 A blend of pork and beef is finely ground, after which an array of spices, including paprika and chili pepper, are added to the meat mixture.
 This mixture is then stuffed into casings to create the familiar sausage shape we know and love.

 Flavor and Texture Differences